infracost/docs/docs/environment_variables.md

 title: Environment variables
 ---

-Infracost refers to a number of environment variables to customize various aspects of its behavior; these can be particuarly useful in [CI/CD integrations](integrations).
+Infracost uses a number of environment variables to customize various aspects of its behavior; these can be particularly useful in [CI/CD integrations](integrations).

 ### INFRACOST_API_KEY
 Infracost API key, run `infracost register` to get one.